 Does Kiehl’s Test on Animals?

 Yes, Kiehl’s does tests on animals.
-They state that don’t test their products or ingredients on animals.
-However, they make the exception to comply with other country’s regulations.
+They state that they don’t test their products or ingredients on animals.
+However, they make an exception to comply with other countries’ regulations.

 No, Kiehl’s is not certified cruelty-free by Leaping Bunny, PETA, or Choose Cruelty-Free.

 On PETA’s site, they are listed as a company that tests on animals.